 It’s important to add, that you can also apply more than one of these storage methods if necessary.
 For example, if on the most part you need your stock to be readily accessible, but also have products that need to be stored with security in mind, you can have a mixture of static and mobile shelving.

 While you’re here, you’ll probably find it equally as useful to learn about the different types of packaging for products.
-From shrink wrapper to cardboard boxes, we explore four different types, outlining the best uses for each one.
+From shrink wrap to cardboard boxes, we explore four different types, outlining the best uses for each one.